helen-lehrer/currency-exchanger/README.md

 #### API setup:

-This application requires you to use the following [exchange rate API](https://www.exchangerate-api.com/)in order to utilize the most recent exchange rates.
+This application requires you to use the following [exchange rate API](https://www.exchangerate-api.com/) in order to utilize the most recent exchange rates.

-1. Navigate to the site to get a free key.
+1. #### Navigate to the site.

 Sign up to get a free key using your email address.
 Once you are in the dashboard, navigate to the **API Keys** section.
-You can find your API key here.
+You will find your unique API key there.

 2. #### Create a **.env** file in the root directory of your project:
 ```bash